PCGen/pcgen-deprecated/utilities/editor syntax/Textpad/ReadMe_for_TextPad.txt

-Author: Terrence FitzSimons
-Date: 8 December 2006

-Instructions for setting up the TextPad System to use PcGen's Syntax file found here at http://groups.yahoo.com/group/pcgen_experimental/ in the folder Application Support, as well at the SVN repository at https://svn.sourceforge.net/svnroot/pcgen/Trunk/utilities/editor syntax (include the last word "syntax" as its part of the location.

-First, if you don't have it, go to http://www.textpad.com/index.html and download the version that you need and the dictionary that you need.

-Second, install the program where you want and use the instructions to setup the dictionary.

-Third, download the PcGen's Syntax file from the files.
-Place the file in the directory Samples, under TextPad.

-Now for the hard part.
-Start TextPad.
-Under Configure tab is the "New Document Class".
-In the dialogue boxes that follow enter:

-PcGen
-*.pcc, *.lst
-Enable Syntax Highlighting and select the PcGen.syn Syntax Highlighting file Click Finish

-Go back under Configure and open the Preferences tab.
-Open Document Classes and click on the PcGen entry.

-First page, click on the "Maintain Indentation", "Strip training spaces when saving", "Save with no breaks in lines", "Check spelling of everything", Default Encoding as ANSI, Save as PC.
+Once you have TextPad installed, get "PCGen.syn" to be copied into the "Textpad/system" directory.
+After that you need to create a document type for PCGen.

+1) Start TextPad
+2) Configure -> New Document Class
+3) Enter "PCGen" for the name and click the Next button.
+4) For the class members prompt, enter "*.lst" and "*.pcc" then click the Next button
+5) Check the "Enable syntax highlighting box"
+6) Use the dropdown box to select the PCGen.syn file and then click the Next button
+7) Click the Finish button

+Now you need to make some further adjustments for your new document type.

+1) Configure -> Preferences -> Document Classes -> PCGen
+2) Font: Set the font to a monospace font so everything will line up nicely (I use Courier)
+3) Tabulation: Set the default tab spacing to 6 spaces and set the Indent size to 6 spaces

+After this you need to make some further adjustments to the general settings of TextPad

+1) Configure -> Preferences

+2) View - Make sure the following are checked:
+   A)  Highlight the line containing the cursor (*extremely* helpful)
+   B)  Horizontal scroll bar
+   C)  Line numbers (makes talking to each other about where to find stuff easier)
+   D)  Vertical scroll bar
+   E)  Visible white space:Paragraphs, Spaces, Tabs

+3) Associated Files - add "*.lst" and "*.pcc" so that Explorer will automatically start Textpad when you double click those file types.

+4) File Name Filters
+   A)  Click the New button
+   B)  Enter a name/description ("PCGen" works well here)
+   C)  Enter our two favorite wildcards "*.lst" and "*.pcc" separated by a comma
+   D)  Click Apply

+Ok, that's pretty much it for getting TextPad set up.
+You'll also want to turn off word wrapping (the .lst file lines can get really long and trying to read the word-wrapped is a quick route to insanity...)

 Jump to Colors age and change the keywords to what you like, but "Keyword 6" needs to be red background and green letter, or something that stands out.
 Keyword 6 is the "deprecate or incorrect words" if you have red backlit words you are using something your not supposed to be using.
-Check the docs directory for more information, or check the issues page at http://jira.pcgen.org
-Open a PcGen file and see what Syntax Highlighting does for you.